Yahoo! Auth Module

 To allow users to sign in to Hub with their Yahoo! accounts, enable a Yahoo! authentication module.

-- The Auth Modules page displays the settings for the Yahoo! authentication module.
-For additional information about the settings on this page, see Yahoo!
-Authentication Module.
+The Auth Modules page displays the settings for the Yahoo! authentication module.
+For additional information about the settings on this page, see Settings.

 The settings are configured automatically when the module is added to Hub.
 You do not have to change these settings.
-To configure the options that define how Hub treats new user accounts with Yahoo! credentials, see Yahoo!
-Authentication Module.
+To configure the options that define how Hub treats new user accounts with Yahoo! credentials, see Additional Settings.